ComunidadAylas/PackSquash/CONTRIBUTING.md

 PackSquash itself, and executing build scripts, which in the case of C libraries PackSquash depends on invoke the platform C compiler to build them.

 For the most part, building PackSquash with Cargo is easy.
-After installing the latest nightly Rust toolchain, running `cargo build` on the repository root folder should be enough to produce a working debug executable.
+After installing Rust and Cargo, running `cargo build` on the repository root folder should be enough to produce a working debug executable.
 In reality, however, that will not work out of the box due to C libraries that depend on a properly configured platform C toolchain and development files.
 The best way to get these set up is to look at the [CI build workflow](https://github.com/ComunidadAylas/PackSquash/blob/master/.github/workflows/build.yml) and replicate its steps on your machine.